 Whitsunday Provisioning is a local company that has been providing provisions to Whitsunday holiday makers for 30 years.
 They specialise in pre-designed charter meal packages.
 These very popular packages have been designed to take the stress out of provisioning for charter.
 They come in three different price ranges and include absolutely everything you need apart from drinks/alcohol.
 They also offer ‘easy plan menus’ and even ‘self-select’ products and cater for all dietary requirements and budgets.
 Soft and alcoholic beverages are also available as well as prepared seafood and other platters – you will find they are a convenient online ‘one stop shop’ for all your requirements!
 For more information please see our Provisioning page.

 QYC can now offer you wireless internet access on board your boat in Coral Sea Marina Resort.
 You will need to log onto Myport http://www.myport.com.au/ and sign in for the package you need.

 How to Get to Queensland Yacht Charters:

-Queensland Yacht Charters is based in Abell Point Marina, Airlie Beach which is easily accessible via Proserpine (Whitsunday Coast) airport and Hamilton Island.
+Queensland Yacht Charters is based in Coral Sea Marina Resort, Airlie Beach which is easily accessible via Proserpine (Whitsunday Coast) airport and Hamilton Island.
 Proserpine (Whitsunday Coast) airport is recommended as the most convenient airport.